Climate, Toxics, and Health

 Why Avoiding Toxic Chemicals Matters

-Reducing exposure to toxic chemicals is not just a personal health choice — it’s a step toward mitigating broader environmental challenges.
-By choosing safer alternatives in personal care and cleaning products, individuals can lower their risk of hormone-related diseases while also reducing demand for petrochemical-based products.
-This shift supports cleaner air and water systems and lessens the ecological footprint of manufacturing processes.
-Furthermore, adopting green chemistry principles — such as using biodegradable or non-toxic substances — can lead to safer consumer goods while protecting ecosystems from chemical disruption.
+Reducing exposure to toxic chemicals is not just a personal health choice—it’s actually a very real way to mitigate climate change and reduce environmental harms.
+By choosing personal care and cleaning products without petrochemical-derived ingredients (and avoiding plastic consumption and use), individuals can lower their risk of exposure-related health harms while also reducing demand for fossil fuels.
+This shift supports cleaner air and water systems and lessens the ecological footprint of manufacturing processes

-Even though harmful chemicals are used widely in our environment, new tools make it easier than ever before to choose healthier, safer products for you and your family.
+Even though harmful chemicals are used ubiquitously in our environment, new tools like the ones on this page make it easier than ever before to choose healthier, safer products for you and your family.

-Many chemicals used in the production of personal care products (such as makeup, lotions, soap, deodorant, cleaning products, paints, adhesives, and plastic) are known to be Endocrine-disrupting chemicals (EDCs).
+Many chemicals used as ingredients in personal care products (such as makeup, lotions, soap, deodorant) and cleaning products are known to be endocrine disrupting chemicals (EDCs).
 This quality of certain chemicals makes them “hormonally active,” meaning they can mimic hormones that our bodies produce that serve critical functions to health, disease development, fertility, metabolism, and more.
 (What are Hormones, and why are they important?
 Learn more here.)

 Here are a few ways in which EDCs can influence your health: